 Cherry tomatoes, believed to be progenitors of modern-day cultivated tomatoes (Ram, 2014) is botanically known as Solanum lycopersicum var. cerasiforme.
 Cherry tomatoes are usually small sized and round shaped tomatoes, and supposedly are genetic admixture of domesticated garden tomatoes and wild current type tomatoes (Nesbitt and Tanksley, 2002).
 The first domestication of tomatoes occurred in the Puebla-Veracruz area of Mexico from its centre of origin at South America in form of weedy cherry tomatoes (Kiple and Ornelas, 2000).

 Cherry tomatoes can be spherical or slightly oval in shape and may vary in size from the tip of a thumb to the diameter of a golf ball (1.5-3.5 cm). red is the most popular colour, and Orange, yellow, and pink are also available.
 Cherry tomatoes are an excellent source of phytochemicals and antioxidants, including lycopene and beta-carotene, flavonoids, vitamin C, carotenoids, and a variety of other crucial substances.
 It can be consumed raw, like fresh fruit, or cooked.
 They are also perfect for preparing dishes like sauce, soup, ketchup, puree, curries, paste, powder, rasam, and sandwiches.
 According to the USDA (2018), one cup (149 g) of cherry tomatoes contains about 27 kcal energy, 1.31 g protein, and 5.80 g carbs.
 It has a broad range of applications in the treatment of chronic diseases and as a pain reliever due to its anti-inflammatory properties (Lekshmi and Celine, 2015).
-The increased dry matter and soluble solids content of cherry tomato varieties compared to regular-sized fresh market cultivars which is attributed to the enhanced amount of sugars (fructose and glucose) and organic acids (citric and malic), which in turn play a significant role in determining the greater sweetness, sourness, and overall flavour intensity of most cherry varieties.
+The increased dry matter and soluble solids content of cherry tomato varieties compared to regular-sized fresh market cultivars which is attributed to the enhanced amount of sugars (fructose and glucose) and organic acids (citric and malic acid), which in turn plays a significant role in determining the greater sweetness, sourness, and overall flavour intensity of most cherry varieties.
 The ripe fruits of tomatoes contain different important pigments and phytonutrients (Schierle et al. 1997; Holloway et al. 2000; Livny et al. 2002; Canene-Adams et al. 2005; Toor and Savage 2005; Perveen et al. 2013; Campestrini et al. 2019).
 Carotenoids, which give ripe tomatoes their red, orange, or yellow colour, are the main pigments found in cherry tomatoes.
 Carotenoid synthesis occurs in chromoplast.
 Lycopene and β-carotene, offer a variety of health benefits (Khachik et al. 2002), i.e., reduces blood pressure, diminishes the risk of prostate and other cancers, cardiovascular diseases, has positive effect on skeletal system and neurogenerative diseases including Alzheimer’s and Parkinson’s (Przybylska 2020).
 Natural mutant alleles are available in tomato germplasm which modify the ripe tomato fruit colour and pigment composition and result in variation of colour.

 Cherry tomatoes are considered high value crops and often grown under protected structures.
 However, Indian small and marginal farmers often do not have facilities to grow these crops under protected structures.
-Therefore, genotypes that perform efficiently under open conditions are the need of the day.
+Therefore, genotypes that perform efficiently under open conditions are the need of time.
 The present study was undertaken where a set of cherry tomato genotypes was grown under open field condition and their morpho-biochemical performance was studied.

 MATERIAL AND METHOD